- Start Here

 The PTI project, funded by the Office of Special Education Programs at the U.S. Department of Education, supports families who have children with disabilities ages birth through twenty-six, and self-advocates/youth with disabilities up to age twenty-six.
 The PTI offers services in both English and Spanish (and uses Cultural Mediators to provide support in other languages as needed) and serves families and self-advocates across the State of Colorado.
 PEAK Parent Center has been implementing the PTI project since 1986.
 Learn more about PEAK Parent Center’s vision and values!

 Some of the contents of this website were developed under a grant from the US Department of Education, #H328M110023.
 However, those contents do not necessarily represent the policy of the U.S. Department of Education, and you should not assume endorsement by the Federal Government.
-Project Officer, Kristen Rhoads.
+Project Officer, Perry Williams.